It Started with Willows

-CCAI Exhibition in WNC’s Bristlecone Gallery
+CCAI Exhibition at WNC Bristlecone Gallery

-The Capital City Arts Initiative is an artist-centered not-for-profit organization committed to community engagement in contemporary visual arts through exhibitions, illustrated talks, arts education programs, artist residencies, and online activities.
+Western Nevada College is a component of the Nevada System of Higher Education, with campuses in Carson City, Douglas County, and Fallon.
+CCAI is an artist-centered nonprofit organization committed to community engagement in contemporary visual arts through exhibitions, illustrated talks, arts education programs, artist residencies, and online activities.

-For additional information, please visit CCAI’s website at www.ccainv.org
+For additional information, please visit CCAI’s website at www.ccainv.org.